quentinsf/qmigrate/README.md

 Here's how it works:

 * You add to this directory a set of SQL or Python files to be executed.
 They should begin with a digit, and end with .sql or .py.

-* There is a table in the database listing which ones *have* been executed.
+* A table is added to the database, listing which of these files have already been executed.
 This is called 'migrate' by default, but can be changed with an option.

+* When you run the migrations, it will execute any scripts that haven't yet been executed on the database, in order.

-Now, when you run `migrate.py`, it will do the following:
+More precisely, when you run `migrate.py`, it will do the following:

     Create the 'migrate' table if it doesn't exist